DARcorporation/nsde/README.md

 multi-objective optimization problems.

 ### Installation
 NSDE is available on [PyPi](https://pypi.org/project/nsde), so it can be installed using `pip install nsde`.
+It can also be installed using `python setup.py install` from the root of this repository.

-Several methods of NSDE are written in C++ to accelerate the code.
-Therefore, in order to install NSDE manually, a working C++ compiler is required.
-For Windows, this has been tested only using Visual Studio.
-Furthermore, [pybind11](https://github.com/pybind/pybind11) needs to be installed and available on the environment.
-Once these requirements are met, NSDE can be compiled and installed using `python setup.py install` from the root of this repository.
+Note that several methods of NSDE are written in C++ to accelerate the code.
+Therefore, in order to install NSDE from source, a working C++ compiler is required.
+For Windows, this has only been tested using Visual Studio.

 ### Usage
-To solve an optimization problem using NSDE, write a function which takes a single input argument, `x`, which represents the design vector, and outputs a list of objective values, `f`, and constraints, `g` (optional).
+To solve an optimization problem using NSDE, define a function which takes a single input argument, `x`, which represents the design vector, and outputs a list of objective values, `f`, and constraints, `g` (optional).
 For example:

 ```python
 def unconstrained(x):